 Two decades later, the Alhambra’s “rediscovery” began, given impetus by the American writer Washington Irving, who set up his study in the empty palace rooms and began to write his marvellously romantic Tales of the Alhambra (on sale all over Granada – and good reading amid the gardens and courts).
 Shortly after its publication, the Spaniards made the Alhambra a national monument and set aside funds for its restoration.
 This continues to the present day and is now a highly sophisticated project, scientifically removing the accretions of later ages in order to expose and meticulously restore the Moorish creations.

-The standard approach to the Alhambra is along the Cuesta de Gomérez, the semi-pedestrianized road that climbs uphill from Granada’s central Plaza Nueva.
+The standard way to get to the Alhambra is along the Cuesta de Gomérez, the semi-pedestrianized road that climbs uphill from Granada’s central Plaza Nueva.
 The only vehicles allowed to use this road now are taxis and those belonging to residents.
-Alternatively, a dedicated minibus service, the Alhambrabus (lines #30 or #32; daily 7am–10pm, every 10min; €1.20), departs from Plaza Isabel La Católica near the cathedral.
+Alternatively, a dedicated minibus service, the Alhambrabus (lines #30 or #32; operating daily between 7am–10pm, every 10 minutes; €1.20), departs from Plaza Isabel La Católica near the cathedral.
 This will drop you outside the Alhambra’s entrance and ticket office.